 General allergy information

-Brazil nut allergy is thought to be more common in adults than in children, which may reflect the fact that Brazils are not normally eaten by young children.
-Allergic reactions to Brazil nuts are frequently severe and have the potential to cause anaphylaxis (the term used for a severe, life-threatening allergic reaction), which includes breathing difficulty.
+Brazil nut allergy is thought to be more common in adults than in children, which may simply reflect the fact that Brazils are not normally eaten by young children.
+Allergic reactions to Brazil nuts are often severe and have the potential to cause anaphylaxis (the term used for a severe, life-threatening allergic reaction), which includes breathing difficulty.